 Text is easier to scan

-Video content might be more appealing to those who don’t enjoy reading, but
+Video content might be more appealing to those who don’t enjoy reading, but text is easier to scan.

 When you open an article, news story or blog post, you can instantly see how long it is and skim it for the key points.
 Most good articles will be written with subheadings or key information in bold, so you can scan it and get an understanding of the main points.
 With a written article, you can see at a glance how in-depth it is.
-You can tell from the first few lines whether it is written in a style you
+You can tell from the first few lines whether it is written in a style you enjoy, and whether it will be too basic or too technical for your needs.

 Until you watch a video, you can’t tell if it is going to give you the level of detail you want on a subject or if it will be presented in a way you understand.
 It’s pretty frustrating to watch a fifteen-minute video that doesn’t deliver what you hoped it would.
-There’s no way of knowing in advance at which point in the video (if any)
+There’s no way of knowing in advance at which point in the video (if any) they will discuss the information you want.

 People want quality content